Skip to main content

 #

-From a calendar perspective, autumn in Paraguay is almost on its final stretch by the end of April.
-But autumn does arrive here too.
+From a calendar perspective, fall in Paraguay is almost on its final stretch by the end of April.
+But fall does arrive here too.

 Actually, it is beautiful weather.
 You just have to switch gears in time.